Soccer-United women's manager Skinner hopes FA Cup final appearance first of many

 The FA announced last week that the stadium had sold out, ensuring the game will top the final's previous record crowd of 49,094 set last season when Chelsea edged Manchester City 3-2.

+"Being there in the past maybe gives you the luxury of understanding what it's like but it is no advantage whatsoever," she said.

+"We're always favourites in our eyes... what's important is the belief, the confidence, the trust that's internal is critical when it really, really matters."

-While United's men have hoisted the FA Cup on 12 occasions, they only re-established a women's team in 2018 after the former side disbanded in 2005 after a string of disappointing seasons.
+While United's men have hoisted the FA Cup on 12 occasions, the club re-established a women's team only in 2018 after the former side disbanded in 2005 following a string of disappointing seasons.

 "I'm really happy with our progression because you can see it in the performances and the statistics.
 Being at Manchester United though, we want to win," he said.